 - Angioplasty is preferred to treat recurrence of the coarctation following surgery in neonates.

 - In adults, balloon angioplasty ± stenting are becoming increasingly favoured.
-The National Institute for Health and Clinical Excellence (NICE) has issued guidance on the use of balloon angioplasty ± stenting, compared with surgical reconstruction.
+The National Institute for Health and Care Excellence (NICE) has issued guidance on the use of balloon angioplasty ± stenting, compared with surgical reconstruction.
 The procedure is considered to be safe in expert multidisciplinary centres, with lower risk of immediate complications such as haemorrhage, but higher rates of later complications such as aneurysm formation and hypertension.

 - Balloon angioplasty ± stenting are becoming increasingly preferred to treat coarctation that recurs after surgery.

 - An economic analysis suggests that balloon angioplasty is cost-effective as first-line treatment when compared with surgery in children.